Netcracker/KubeMarine/documentation/Maintenance.md

 **Warning**: To prevent the loss of the modified CoreDNS configuration (in case the configuration was modified by the cloud administrator and etc) - you must specify this CoreDNS configuration in the `cluster.yaml`, otherwise the configuration will be lost.

 ### Configuring Add Node Procedure

+JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/add_node.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 The `nodes` configuration format for specifying new nodes is the same as that of the installation procedure.
 For more information, refer to [Kubemarine Inventory Nodes](Installation.md#nodes) section in _Kubemarine Installation Procedure_.